Corryong's 150 Year Timeline

 Gold Discovered on Mt Elliot

 During the winter of 1888 gold was discovered by the McInnes Bros. at Towong in the watershed of Fisher’s Creek on the Bringenbrong side of Mount Elliot.
 A number of significant quartz reefs were soon opened.
-In 1894 rich gold bearing reefs were discovered on Mount Elliot after Sandy McInnes and family opened the New Chum on Towong Gap.
-These were the first payable gold-bearing reefs found close to Corryong.
+In 1894, rich gold bearing reefs were discovered on Mount Elliot after Sandy McInnes and family opened the New Chum on Towong Gap.
+These were the first payable gold bearing reefs found close to Corryong.

 Corryong Courier

-In January 1894 local newspaper, the Corryong Courier commenced weekly publication.
+In January 1894 Corryong's local newspaper, the Corryong Courier commenced weekly publication.
 Before this the favourite local newspapers were The Albury Banner and Upper Murray & Mitta Herald.
-Predictions were that the Courier would be short-lived but, remarkedly, it is still in print to this day – a rarity for country newspapers.
+Predictions were that the Courier would be short-lived but, remarkably, it is still in print to this day – a rarity for country newspapers.

 Corryong Football Association